-version of the retained proposals - Parts B1 and B2, the resources (including the budget table) and the time commitment extracted from Part A - providing generalist and specialist reviews respectively.
-After this remote evaluation phase, the panel meets for the step 2 panel meeting, at which interviews with the applicants take place.
+At Step 2, Panel Members and Remote Referees remotely and individually review the complete version of the retained proposals - Parts B1 and B2, the resources (including the budget table) and the time commitment extracted from Part A - providing generalist and specialist reviews respectively.
+After this remote evaluation phase, the panel meets for the Step 2 panel meeting, when interviews with the applicants take place.
 The assessment by the panels will take into account the interview, as well as the individual reviews and the panel discussion.
 At the end of the meeting, the panel establishes the final panel ranking and each proposal receives one of the following panel scores:

-- Score A the proposal fully meets the ERC's excellence criterion and is recommended for funding, if sufficient funds are available; - Scored B the proposal meets some but not all elements of the ERC's excellence criterion and is not recommended for funding.
+- A score- the proposal fully meets the ERC's excellence criterion and is recommended for funding, if sufficient funds are available19; - B score the proposal meets some but not all elements of the ERC's excellence criterion and is not recommended for funding.